rebcabin/tangledown/README.md

 </tangle>

+The whole program is in the function `tangle_all`.
+All we do there is loop over all the lines in the input and substitute something wherever we see a `block` tag.
+What do we substitute?
+The contents of a `noweb` tag with the same name as the `block` tag.
+The code will create the subdirectories needed.
+For example, if you tangle to file `foo/bar/baz/qux.py,` the code creates the directory chain `./foo/br/baz/` if it doesn't exist.

+The code will also accumulate output for `tangle` files mentioned more than once.
+If you tangle to `qux.py` here and then also tangle to `qux.py` somewhere else, the second tangle won't overwrite the first, but append to it.

+You can run Tangldedown as a script or  import it as a module.
+We get that hybrid vigor by the standard Python trick of testing `__name__` against `"__main__"`.

 We'll implement the blocks, like `accumulate_contents` and `eatBlockTag`, later, after you've gotten the big picture.
 Notice the names can contain spaces, can be in kebab-case, Pascal-case, camel-case, snake-case, whatever you like.

 `block` tags don't need any contents, but you're welcome to put some in, say for in-code commentary.
 Tangledown will eat and ignore contents of a `block` tag.
 With Tangledown, in-code commentary is less important than it is in normal code, however, because your commentary for _humans_ is the text _surrounding_ the `block` tags, Markdown text like the text you're reading right here and now.

-## BOOTSTRAPPING, Step-by-Step<a name="bootstrapping"></a>

-This here README.md that you're reading right now is literature, after all, so it should tell a story.
-Let's tell the story of creating Tangledown.
-We'll use Tangledown to _create_ Tangledown.
-That's just like bootstrapping a compiler.
-Just as we compile a compiler with a compiler, we'll use Tangledown to tangle Tangledown itself out of this here document named README.md that you're reading right now.

-### Tangledown Tangles Itself?
+## Tangledown Tangles Itself?

-Tangledown uses two kinds of regular expressions (regexes) for matching tags in any Markdown file: regexes for tags that appear on lines by themselves, left-justified, and regexes that match tags that may appear anywhere on a line.
+Tangledown uses two kinds of regular expressions (regexes) for matching tags in any Markdown file:
+- regexes for tags that appear on lines by themselves, left-justified
+- regexes that match tags that may appear anywhere on a line

 Both kinds of regex are _safe_, in the sense that they do not match themselves.
-That means it's safe to run
-`tangledown.py` on `READMD.md`, which contains source for `tangledown.py`.
+That means it's safe to run `tangledown.py` on `READMD.md`, which contains source for `tangledown.py`.